 A summary of trading in key commodities markets overseas:

-The most actively traded contract, for June delivery, was recently down $US21.40, or 1.6 per cent, at $1,356.20 a troy ounce on the Comex division of the New York Mercantile Exchange.
+The most actively traded contract, for February delivery, on Thursday fell $US15.30, or 1.2 per cent, to settle at $US1,231.90 a troy ounce on the Comex division of the New York Mercantile Exchange.

 Many market watchers expect the improving labour market, in particular, to tilt Fed policymakers in favour of a reduction in stimulus sooner rather than later.

 The US Labor Department early Thursday reported that 298,000 people applied for new unemployment benefits last week, below the 320,000 forecast by economists and the third consecutive week of declining claims.
 A separate report showed US economic growth was stronger than previously estimated during the third quarter of the year.

 Metals closed mixed on the London Metals Exchange (LME) as profit-taking and jitters regarding the future of economic stimulus in the US weighs prices down.

 Aluminum and copper both closed lower, while other metals continued to bounce from recent lows, resisting these pressures.

 But, at the close of open-outcry trading in the London ring, copper and aluminum had both succumbed to the effects of investors selling to lock in a profit after the metals shot higher Wednesday.